Kung Fu Divas: Plot

-Charlotte (Ai Ai de las Alas) is from a family of beauty queens, but she has yet to win a title of her own.
-Her final chance is the Hiyas ng Dalampasigan Pageant (literally, Seaside Jewel Pageant), and her mother has taken steps to make sure that she wins.
-But her chances are dashed when the mysterious Samantha (Marian Rivera) suddenly joins the contest.
-The two become bitter enemies following the contest, but they are soon forced by destiny to team up.
-It turns out the two have a hidden connection to a mystical past, and must work together to discover the truth about their heritage.
+Charlotte (Ai-Ai delas Alas) is from a family of beauty queens, but she has yet to win a title of her own.
+Her final chance is the Hiyas ng Dalampasigan (“Seaside Jewel”) Pageant, and her mother has taken steps to ensure she wins.
+She is threatened when the mysterious Samantha (Marian Rivera) suddenly enters the contest.

+The two become bitter rivals following the contest, but they are soon forced by destiny to team up.
+The two discover their hidden connection to a mystical past, and must work together to know the truth about their heritage.